Maulve/Onscreen-Output/README.md

 # Improvements
 All the improvements from this fork over Screen Console.

-- Output scrolling
+- Output scrolling and optimizations
-- Improved formatting with Timestamp
-- Anchor support
 - Hide/Show the Output with Ctrl+Shift+A
 - Export to file
 - Change the size of the Output
+- UI improvements

 # Roadmap
 Planned features and improvements

-- rename to "Screen Output"
 - Improvements to Documentation
-- UI Improvements